FREE SHIPPING ON ORDERS OVER £60

 While tannins contribute to the health benefits of many foods and have been used as dyes for centuries, they unfortunately pose a real challenge for your café dishwasher.

-The tannins found in your favourite daily drinks - especially tea and coffee - leave unsightly stains on your crockery, creating a problematic scenario for your coffee shop dishwasher and crockery presentation.
+The tannins found in tea and coffee leave unsightly stains on crockery, which can create a problematic scenario for your coffee shop dishwasher and crockery presentation.

 Removing Tea and Coffee Stains: Suplachlor to the Rescue

-When faced with these persistent marks, many turn to increasing the wash temperature.
-However, this approach merely sets the stains more firmly.
-And while bleach can make the stains appear clear, it does not remove them entirely.
+When faced with these persistent marks, many will increase the wash temperature, not knowing that this approach merely sets the stains more firmly.
+Another common solution is bleach, but while bleach can make the stains appear clear, it does not remove them entirely.

 The secret to stain-free crockery lies in a high-quality detergent.
 The right detergent can make all the difference for your coffee shop commercial dishwasher.
-A simple switch to a specialist crockery detergent like Supachlor can solve this stain dilemma.
+In fact, a simple switch to a specialist crockery detergent like Supachlor can solve this stain dilemma.

-Supachlor, a chlorinated detergent, has been formulated precisely for this problem.
-It effectively removes tannin stains from crockery without leaving any residue or impacting flavour.
+Supachlor, a chlorinated detergent, has been formulated precisely for this problem, removing tannin stains from crockery without leaving any residue or impacting flavour.
 The detergent's two active components work in harmony - one component breaks the bond between the stain and crockery, while the other removes it entirely.
-Swap your regular detergent for Supachlor, and you'll see your cups, mugs, and glasses returning to their spotless best in no time.
+Swap your regular detergent for Supachlor, and you'll see your cups, mugs and glasses returning to their spotless best in no time.

 Have Chalky Deposits on Your Glassware?
 We've Got You Covered

-We hope this article has clarified how to effectively remove tea and coffee stains from your crockery.
-But what about those cloudy, white stains on your glassware, familiar to any commercial glasswasher user?
+Of course, tea and coffee stains are not the only issues faced by operators when it comes to keeping items spotless.
+What about those cloudy, white stains on your glassware, familiar to any commercial glasswasher user?